 - Clinical procedures

-Students have online options as well.
+Students interested in online education have options as well.
 One of the online vet tech schools to consider is San Juan College.
 It is fully accredited and leads students to an associate of applied science degree.
 This can be an ideal choice for those aspiring vet techs who want to work while they are in school or who are unable to attend campus courses due to scheduling or physical distance.
 It should be noted that online students will still have to complete a clinical practicum before they are eligible for registration with the state of West Virginia.
+For more information on CVTEA-accredited distance-based options, visit our online vet tech schools page.

 How to Become a Vet Tech in West Virginia

-In order to become a veterinary technician and find a job in West Virginia, is it important that students follow the required steps to earn the right credentials as efficiently as possible.
-The follow path is the most common one for vet techs:
+In order to become a veterinary technician and find a job in West Virginia, it is important that students follow the required steps to earn the right credentials as efficiently as possible.
+The following path is the most common one for vet techs:

-The Veterinary Technician National Exam (VTNE) is a computer-based exam administered by the American Association of Veterinary State Boards (AAVSB).
-When a graduate is eligible to take the exam depends on when she finishes the vet tech program in which she was enrolled.
+- Step 3: Take the VTNEThe Veterinary Technician National Exam (VTNE) is a computer-based exam administered by the American Association of Veterinary State Boards (AAVSB).
+The timeline for eligibility to take the exam depends on when the student graduates from the vet tech program.
 The windows for the exam are available from the AAVSB website.
 Students must submit their transcript from their vet tech program in order to be eligible for the exam.

 Strong Outlook for Vet Tech Jobs in West Virginia